backstage/backstage/docs/deployment/flightcontrol.md

 }
 ```

-# Databases in Redis
+# Databases and Redis

-If you need a database for your Backstage plugins, follow this [guide](https://www.flightcontrol.dev/docs/guides/flightcontrol/using-code#redis?ref=backstage) to add a Redis Database service.
+If you need a database or Redis for your Backstage plugins, you can easily add those to your Flightcontrol deployment.
+For more information, see [the flightcontrol docs](https://www.flightcontrol.dev/docs/guides/flightcontrol/using-code#redis?ref=backstage).

 ## Troubleshooting